egemenimre/satkit/docs/usagedocs/events/eventfinders.md

 (eventfinders/gnd_to_sat_los)=
 ### Ground-to-Satellite Communication (or Line-of-Sight) Intervals

 The "line-of-sight intervals" from a ground location to a satellite (or any object on a predefined trajectory) is a very common problem, from satellite sighting to groundstation communication times.
-The {py:meth}`~satkit.eventfinders.eventfinders.gnd_pass_finder` method provided by `satkit` makes it easy to compute these "ground passes".
+The {py:meth}`~satkit.events.eventfinders.gnd_pass_finder` method provided by `satkit` makes it easy to compute these "ground passes".
 This method uses the Orekit {{elev_detector}} event detector.

 It receives the following inputs:
 - a ground location (a Geodetic Point or a Topocentric Frame), as well as a planet where this Geodetic Point is located (not needed if a Topocentric Frame is provided)